Emergency Preparedness

 School Preparedness

-If there ever is a major emergency, we ask for your help in the following ways:
+If a major emergency occurs, we ask for your cooperation in the following ways:

-- Please do not telephone the school.
-The lines must be open for emergency calls.
+🚫 Do not call the school.
+Phone lines must remain open for emergency communication.

-- Please walk to school and do not drive.
-The school access routes and entrances must be clear for emergency vehicles.
+🚶♂️ Walk, do not drive, to the school.
+Roads and entrances must be clear for emergency vehicles.

 Overview of our drill procedures:

-– Provincially Mandated Drills: Each school year, we conduct two lockdown, two earthquake, and six fire drills per site.
+– Provincially Mandated Drills: Each school year, we conduct two lockdown, three earthquake, and six fire drills per site.
 More information about drill frequency can be found in the provincial guidelines here (see Page 12).
-Additionally, our district’s emergency preparedness policy provides further details here.

 – Developmentally Appropriate Practice: Drills are intended for practice, and we present them to students in ways suited to their developmental level.